List of awards and nominations received by Kamal Haasan: Filmfare Awards

-He has been nominated for 63 Filmfare Awards, the most for any actor –– category-wise: 49 for Best Actor, 9 for Best Film, 2 for Best Director, 1 for Best Playback Singer, 1 for Best Story, 1 for Best Supporting Actor; language-wise: 47 in Tamil, 7 in Telugu, 6 in Hindi, 2 in Malayalam, 1 in Kannada.
+He has been nominated for 64 Filmfare Awards, the most for any actor –– category-wise: 49 for Best Actor, 10 for Best Film, 2 for Best Director, 1 for Best Playback Singer, 1 for Best Story, 1 for Best Supporting Actor; language-wise: 48 in Tamil, 7 in Telugu, 6 in Hindi, 2 in Malayalam, 1 in Kannada.

 He also holds the record for the most Filmfare Award nominations for acting, with 50 nominations –– category-wise: 49 for Best Actor, 1 for Best Supporting Actor; language-wise: 35 in Tamil, 7 in Telugu, 5 in Hindi, 2 in Malayalam, 1 in Kannada.

 Haasan is the only actor who has won Filmfare Awards across five different languages.

 He holds the record for the most Filmfare Awards for Best Actor – Tamil, with a total of 11 wins.

 He also holds the record for the most Filmfare Award nominations for Best Actor – Tamil, with 35 nominations.

 He holds the record for the most consecutive wins of the Filmfare Award for Best Actor – Tamil, with 4 wins from 1975 to 1978.

 He also holds the record for the most consecutive Filmfare Award nominations for Best Actor – Tamil, with 12 nominations from 1985 to 1996.

 He remains the youngest nominee and winner of the Filmfare Award for Best Actor – Malayalam, winning at the age of 20.

 He also remains the youngest nominee and winner of the Filmfare Award for Best Actor – Tamil, winning at the age of 21.

-Though Haasan wrote a letter to the organisation asking them to not give him any more awards after his win for Hey Ram (2000), he won his 18th Filmfare Award for Best Actor and his 20th Filmfare Award overall for Vikram (2022) at the 68th Filmfare Awards South 2023.
+Though Haasan wrote a letter to the organisation asking them to not give him any more awards after his win for Hey Ram (2000), he won his 18th Filmfare Award for Best Actor for Vikram (2022), and his 21st Filmfare Award overall for Amaran (2024) as a producer.